oscarvargash/cirm_22/day_1/README.md

 To start this tutorial you need to be logged in the Linux virtual machine [vlinux.humboldt.edu](https://vlinux.humboldt.edu/)

+For best visualization we recomend:
+- Change the remote desktop to fit into the window

 ### Open terminal

 Once logged in the Linux machine, look for the Terminal, it is an icon that contains the characters '>\_'